ZX-Ning/AVDKeyMapping/readme.md

 ## AVDKeyMapping Tool

-A tool for android gaming on emulators without builtin key mapping support like AVD(Android Virtual Device), the emulator come with Android Studio.
-Using adb.
+A tool for android gaming on emulators without builtin key mapping support like AVD (Android Virtual Device, the emulator come with Android Studio.)

 This program is ***uncompleted***.